Webflow vs Hubspot cms: 2026 comparison

 - Integrations via:

-- Webflow Apps (new application marketplace)
+- Webflow Apps (new app marketplace)

 - Webflow REST API (collections, items, sites…)